 The Flightradar24 and PlaneTracker apps use a network of ADS-B receivers around the world.
-These ADS receivers get plane and flight information from the aircraft with ADS-B (Broadcasts) and sends this information to a main server.
+These ADS receivers get plane and flight information from the aircraft with ADS-B (Broadcasts) and send this information to the main server.
 These apps simply collect the ADS data and displays this information on the iPhone Apps map.
-However only aircraft within the coverage area of the ADS receivers are visible – so if you are in USA you may have limited visibility as these apps are mainly covering Europe.
+However the only aircraft within the coverage area of the ADS receivers are visible – so if you are in the USA you may have limited visibility as these apps are mainly covering Europe.
 Current coverage is approx 90% of Europe.
-However, there is also limited coverage in USA, Australia and Middle East.
+However, there is also limited coverage in the USA, Australia and the Middle East.

 Both apps are excellent in the way the aircraft are displayed plus the refresh rate and the accuracy is very good on both apps.

 Both apps have been updated since my original post and I will be updating this post with the changes and new features.